15 Best Things to Do in Vernon (CT)

 Held as one of the loveliest town parks in the state, Valley Falls Park is a hilly, nature-rich escape for hiking, swimming and fishing.

-There’s a pond at the centre, set in deep woods and traced by a beach area patrolled by lifeguards in summer.
+There’s a pond at the center, set in deep woods and traced by a beach area patrolled by lifeguards in summer.

 Opening out next to the beach is a grassy area where picnic tables sit under the cover of a gazebo.

-The park also has a lot of history, as the site of a mill from colonial times until 1877 when the last building burnt down.
+The park also has a lot of history, as the site of a mill from colonial times until 1877 when the last building burned.
+The foundations have been excavated and I spent a few minutes studying these remnants.

-Disappearing off into the woods is a whole series of trails, ranging in difficulty and crossing streams, wetland, meadows and scenic lookouts.
+Disappearing off into the woods is a whole series of trails.
+These range in difficulty, crossing streams, wetland, meadows and scenic lookouts.
+Naturally, the foliage is enchanting in fall, and the little waterfall is a super photo opportunity.

 New England Motorcycle MuseumSource: New England Motorcycle Museum / facebook